Big name acts a challenge for Rifle events center

-A number of factors — mainly financial — will likely mean the recently opened former movie theater, at 132 E. Fourth St., won’t be hosting currently popular, well-known musical performers for small, intimate concerts, according to the concert promoter who is in charge of managing the facility for the city of Rifle.
+A number of factors – mainly financial – will likely mean the recently-opened former movie theater, 132 E. Fourth St., won’t be hosting currently popular, well-known musical performers for small, intimate concerts, according to a concert promoter and the man in charge of managing the facility for the City of Rifle.

 Ron Wilson with Sandstone Entertainment in Grand Junction books musical acts in several cities, including Riders in the Sky, a Western music and comedy group, in the events center on Friday, July 18.